Kisuke-CZE/Palma_2_Pro-tips/README.md

 For these purposes you can use [SunUp](https://unifiedpush.org/users/distributors/sunup/), [ntfy](https://unifiedpush.org/users/distributors/ntfy/), or some other implementation.
 I choosed SunUp because my favorite messaging app has some [weird bug](https://github.com/krille-chan/fluffychat/issues/1314#issuecomment-2336777629) with ntfy.

+## How to restore Palma 2 Pro if not booting to Android

+If you somehow bricked your Palma and have backup there is still hope!
+You are probably stuck with unresponsive device with BOOX logo on the screen.

+- first connect device to computer and check if it is in fastboot mode with `fastboot getvar all`

+- If you are able to get some output, get [edl](https://github.com/bkerler/edl) utility (which you probably already have)

+- Leave device connected to computer and issue some `edl` command using correct loader.
+Example: `edl --loader=palma2pro.bin printgpt`

+- Now pres and hold `Power button` on your Palma until device reboots - screen will flash

+- Immediately release power button and press and hold VolUp + VolDown until you see device is recognized by computer.
+Then release buttons.

+- Now you will be able to flash backup and restore device

+>[!WARNING]
+>For some reason I encountered behavior that even after restore Palma refused to boot.
+Setting active boot bartition to secondary and then back was needed.
+>Can be done this way:
+>```
+>edl --loader=palma2pro.bin setactiveslot a
+>edl --loader=palma2pro.bin reset
+>edl --loader=palma2pro.bin setactiveslot b
+>edl --loader=palma2pro.bin reset
+>```

+## Rooting Palma 2 Pro - In progress

+Any help appreciated.
+Let's discuss that on [MobileRead](https://www.mobileread.com/forums/showthread.php?t=371138)